Where Can I Upload Photos Myself?

-Besides appropriate sizing, images for the web should also be optimized for web use.
+Besides appropriate sizing, images for the web should also be optimized for Web use.
 If an image starts at 4000 pixels in width with high quality, it might be a 30MB file.
-Once sized appropriately for the web (as described above), the Full version might have shrunk to only 300KB.
+Once sized appropriately for the Web, it might have shrunk to only 300KB.
 But an optimized photo of the same size might take only 30KB, and doesn’t sacrifice any visual quality that the average person can discern.
-The smaller the file size, the faster the performance of the web page.
+The smaller the file size, the faster the performance of the Web page.
 Optimizing an image is generally just a matter of selecting a Save for Web option once an image has been sized appropriately.

 Formatting an image when adding it to a Web page

-One property you should always set for images you add to the Web is the Alt Text, or alternate text.
-Alt text is the text that appears when you mouse over an image on a PC, but more importantly, it is the text that a screen reading program reads to a visually-impaired user to make our site accessible.
+One property you should always set for images you add to the Web is the Image Description, or alternate text.
+Alternate text is the text that appears when you mouse over an image on a PC, but more importantly, it is the text that a screen reading program reads to a visually-impaired user to make our site accessible.
 It doesn't have to be lengthy, but it should be something more than "photo" or just a blank.
-If the photo is of a person, just put the person's name in the Al Text.
+If the photo is of a person, just put the person's name in the Image Description.
 Otherwise, enter some brief but meaningful text in this field.